Restrictions reimposed as virus resurges in much of Asia

 Malaysia unexpectedly imposed a one-month lockdown through June 7, spooked by a sharp rise in cases, more-infectious variants and weak public compliance with health measures.

-It was the second nationwide lockdown in just over a year and came after the country’s cases shot up fourfold since January to more than 474,00.
+It was the second nationwide lockdown in just over a year and came after the country’s cases shot up fourfold since January; it’s now more than 479,000 and 1,994 people have died, a sum also up by four times from January.
 Interstate travel and social activities are banned, schools are shut, and restaurants can provide only takeout service.
 The government has warned that hospitals have almost maxed out their capacity to take new coronavirus cases.

 Singapore has imposed stringent social distancing measures until June 13, restricting public gatherings to two people and banning dine-in service at restaurants.

-That came after the number of coronavirus infections of untraceable origin rose to 42 in the past week, from seven the week before.
+That came after the number of coronavirus infections of untraceable origin rose to 48 cases in the past week, from 10 cases the week before.
 Singapore had previously been held up as a role model after keeping the virus at bay for months.

 Schools moved online after students in several institutions tested positive.
 Wedding receptions are no longer allowed, and funerals are capped at 20 people.